 Toy Industry Association (TIA) Statement on Recalls

-The U.S. Consumer Product Safety Commission (CPSC) consistently lists toys among the safest of 15 common consumer product categories in the home*.
+According to the U.S. Consumer Product Safety Commission (CPSC), toy recalls have declined dramatically over the past five years.
+In its annual report to the President and Congress, the CPSC consistently lists toys among the safest of 15 common consumer product categories in the home.